0SillyMonkey0/CS231n/README.md

 ## CS231n
-### This project is done based on Anaconda3(python3.6) and Win10 instead of Linux.
+### The first two assignments are done based on Anaconda3(python3.6) and Win10 instead of Linux.
 Therefore, there are some things should be noticed

 * First, the dataset should be manually down load from  https://www.cs.toronto.edu/~kriz/cifar.html and added to the /cs231n/datasets/